Concert Wall

 2016

-Bold Tendencies had been running a world-class classical music programme from the top floors of a disused Peckham multi-storey since 2011, but the raw concrete shell was working against the performances.
-We were commissioned to create a dedicated concert venue within the car park: a concertinaed acoustic lining that would let audiences properly hear the music being made there.
+In 2016, the disused Peckham multi-storey car park hosted the first BBC Proms performance ever staged in a car park.
+Bold Tendencies has run a classical music programme from its top floors since 2011, but the raw concrete shell worked against the performances.
+We were commissioned to create a dedicated venue within it, for an organisation building an experimental home for live and civic art on top of the building: a concertinaed plywood lining, tuned so that audiences can properly hear the music made there.

 Read More

 Working with resident orchestra Multi-Storey and acousticians Sound Space Vision, we developed a plywood screen spanning the full 33 metres of the car park.
-Shallow valleys at the centre gradually unfold into larger, deeper bays at the outer edges: the geometry is tuned to improve the playing experience and reflect sound out towards the audience.
-Birch plywood in its natural state brings warmth to the in-situ concrete surroundings.
-Angled plywood units meet at an anodised aluminium profile, fixed back to a CNC-cut zig-zag substructure.
-The existing fire exit and green room are marked by walnut-lined portals — a moment of richness that sets them apart from the raw structure around them.
-Unsightly later additions are concealed; the new lining defers to the concrete rather than competing with it.
+Shallow valleys at the centre unfold into larger, deeper bays at the outer edges: the geometry is tuned to improve the playing experience and reflect sound out towards the audience.
+Birch plywood in its natural state brings warmth to the in-situ concrete.
+Angled units meet at an anodised aluminium profile, fixed back to a CNC-cut zig-zag substructure.

 Awards & Press